olieepop/marketing-science-portfolio/README.md

 ## About

-Analytics leader with a background in large-scale experimentation, marketing measurement, and the unglamorous work of getting organizations to actually use what the data says.
+Analytics leader with a background in large-scale consumer insights, product/UX experimentation, marketing measurement, and the unglamorous work of getting organizations to actually use what the data says. (at lesat I tried.)

 Previously: Nike, Director of BI Development (2018–2026).
 Currently: building in public.